jaikoo/jaikoo/README.md

 # JAIKOO

 > Crush your enemies.
-See them driven before you and hear the lamentation of their overly quantized large language models.
+See them driven before you and hear the lamentation of their 2 bit quantized models.

 ## Jonathan Conway
-Hi, this is the Github profile for Jonathan Conway also known as Jaikoo.
+Hi, this is the Github profile for Jonathan Jaikoo Conway.

-- 🤟 AI Native, Rust, Elixir, Bun & Solana
+- 🤟 AI forward, Zig, Rust, Elixir, Bun & Solana.
-- 💬 Ask me about Payments (Open Banking, Card, Banking, Digital Wallets), Core Banking, FinTech, DeFi, RWA's and AI
+- 💬 Ask me about AI, agentic memory, database design, real-time distributed systems, payments, core banking and RWA's.
 - 📫 How to reach me: Twitter or email.
 Links on the side.
 - ⚡ Fun fact: I could actually live off Tiramisu.